-Coastal Environmental Problems: the Human Dimension
+GENS3001 Coastal Environmental Problems: the Human Dimension

-Staff Contact: Dr Morgan Sant CP7.5 S1 HPW2 L1 T1
+Staff Contact: Dr Morgan Sant CP7.5 X1

 Modern development has caused massive changes in coastal environments over a very short time.
 This subject examines the landscapes associated with different kinds of coastal development such as landscapes of production and landscapes of leisure.
 It will look at how these activities use and modify the natural environment and the conflicts that arise from these uses.
 The subject will also examine aspects of coastal zone management and conservation in Australia and overseas.
+It includes a two day field trip in Sydney.